Shopify/react-native-skia/docs/docs/paint/overview.md

 ![Paint Inheritance](assets/inheritance.png)

-Alternatively, properties of a paint component can be assigned a shape directly.
+Alternatively, paint properties can be assigned to a shape directly.
 If you assign these properties to a Group component, these properties will be inherited by children.
 The example below produces the same result as above.